 (Update: It has been almost exactly a year since I posted about this unique savings account, and I just cashed out my CU Thrive funds with interest.
 I initially wrote about this account during a limited-time 6% APY promotion, but the rate is now 3% APY and has been steady for the last year.
 I have updated this review to reflect current conditions and my own experience holding this CD until maturity.)

-Hanscom Federal Credit Union (HFCU) has increased the interest rate on their CU Thrive account to 6.0% APY (5.84% rate).
-The CU Thrive account is an interesting “starter CD” that rewards consistent saving.
+Hanscom Federal Credit Union (HFCU) has a CU Thrive account, which works like a certificate of deposit that rewards consistent saving.
 The rate is set for 12 months, and during those 12 months you can transfer up to $500 every month from a HFCU checking account.
 No monthly fees.
 However, you cannot make any withdrawals during those 12 months, or you will be subject to an early withdrawal penalty of 90 days interest.

 At the end of the 12 months, all accrued savings plus earned dividends will be transferred into your primary savings account.
 Each member can only have one CU Thrive account open at one time, but after one 12-month period ends you can open up another one (assuming it is still offered).
 Full disclosure (PDF).

 Eligibility details.
 To open a CU Thrive account, you must first open an HFCU checking account.
 HFCU offers a free checking account with no direct deposit and no minimum balance requirement.
 To open a checking account, just must be a member.
 Like most credit unions, membership is open by family, employer, or by membership in a partner organization (which makes it open to nearly everyone).
 You must also keep $25 in a share account as long as you are a member.

 However, if you are referred by an existing member, you can also join without any other affiliation and you can currently get an additional $30 bonus after being an active member for 90 days, and the referring member gets $30 as well.
 If you’d like, here is my referral link.